 Test, trace and trust: digital technologies and the COVID-19 response across the UK’s devolved nations

-This is our fourth virtual event, exploring approaches of different nation states to using technology to control the spread of COVID-19.
+This is our third virtual event, exploring approaches of different nation states to using technology to control the spread of COVID-19.

 This is our second virtual event, exploring approaches of different nation states to using technology to control the spread of COVID-19.